cyberaspect/hackpuzzle/README.md

 5. you did it

 ## usage
-use the big green toggle switch and turn it off and on. it can't get any more simple than that
+use the big green toggle switch and turn it off and on. it cannot get any more simple than that